 In addition to a first- or second-draw PPP loan, you may be eligible for other types of relief.
 Below is a non-exhaustive list of options to explore:

-- EIDL Advance: The Economic Aid Act approved an additional $20 billion for emergency EIDL advances (e., grants) of up to $10,000 through December 31, 2021.
-You may be eligible if you are located in a low-income community, have suffered greater than a 30% economic loss in 2020 as compared to 2019, and have no more than 300 employees.
-If you previously received an EIDL Advance less than $10,000, you may be eligible for an additional advance up to the difference between $10,000 and the amount previously received.
-The program is expected to reopen soon.
-Monitor the SBA website EIDL portal.
+- Targeted EIDL Advance: The Economic Aid Act approved an additional $20 billion for emergency EIDL advances (e., grants) of up to $10,000 through December 31, 2021.
+You may be eligible to receive funds up to $10,000 if you are located in a low-income community, previously received an EIDL Advance for less than $10,000, or previously applied but received no funds due to lack of available program funding.
+To be eligible for the Targeted EIDL Advance you must have suffered greater than a 30% economic loss in 2020 as compared to 2019, and have no more than 300 employees.
+To learn more, visit the SBA Targeted EIDL Advance portal.

-- Shuttered Venue Operator Grant Program: The Economic Aid Act also approved grant funding to qualifying live venue operators and promoters, theatrical producers, live performing arts organizational operators, museum operators, motion picture theater operators, and talent representatives.
+- Shuttered Venue Operators Grant Program: The Economic Aid Act also approved grant funding to qualifying live venue operators and promoters, theatrical producers, live performing arts organizational operators, museum operators, motion picture theater operators, and talent representatives.
 Eligible venue operators must document a drop in gross receipts of at least 25% in any quarter of 2020, as compared to 2019.
 Grants are calculated as 45% of the venue operator’s gross earned revenue in 2019, capped at $10 million.
 Grants can be used for any PPP-eligible expenses.
-The program is only open to qualifying organizations that do not receive a PPP loan after December 27, 2020.
-Organizations that qualify for both will need to choose which program to apply for.
-As of the date of this writing, the SBA has not yet released program guidance or the application form.
+A nonprofit that received a PPP loan may apply for and receive a Shuttered Venue Operators Grant.
+However, the grant amount will be reduced by the amount of any PPP loan that the nonprofit received on or after December 27, 2020.
+A nonprofit may not apply for or receive a PPP loan after it receives a Shuttered Venue Operators Grant.
+For more information about the Shuttered Venue Operators Grant Program, see the SBA’s FAQs here and video tutorials about the program here.
+The SBA began accepting applications for the Shuttered Venue Operators Grant Program on April 8, 2021.
+Eligible entities can apply via the SBA’s SVOG application portal.

 - State and Local Relief: Certain states and cities have enacted relief programs for small businesses and nonprofits.
 The NJ COVID-19 Business Emergency Assistance Eligibility Wizard is a helpful resource for companies and nonprofits in New Jersey.
 The New York City Department of Small Business Services offers weekly webinars on financial assistance for organizations financially impacted by COVID-19 that may be helpful for companies and nonprofits in the New York City area.